Quand les compétences interpersonnelles augmentent, les résultats décollent

 - Use more or less gestures and facial expressions

 How might this work in the real world?
 Here are some examples:

-A VP of Research and Development (an Analytical) was frustrated because he was not receiving responses from e-mails to the VP of Sales (a Driver).
-Upon reflection, he realized the VP of Sales needed to get right to the point, and the lengthy explanation of the data and how he reached his conclusion was not helping the VP of Sales.
-So with the next email, the VP of R&D “flipped” the message; he put the conclusion first, the explanation second.
+A VP of Research and Development (an Analytical) was frustrated because he was not receiving responses from emails to the VP of Sales (a Driver).
+Upon reflection, he realised the VP of Sales needed to get right to the point, and the lengthy explanation of the data and how he reached his conclusion was not helping the VP of Sales.
+So, with the next email, the VP of R&D “flipped” the message; he put the conclusion first, the explanation second.
 The VP of Sales responded immediately.

 The VP of Marketing (a Driver) was having trouble getting the Website Design Manager (an Amiable) to make changes to the corporate website.
-The VP of Marketing paused for a moment and realized that the Website Design Manager always felt more comfortable when more people were involved in decisions.
-So the VP of Marketing asked her who else might be able to contribute to this decision and invited them all to a meeting to discuss the changes.
+The VP of Marketing paused for a moment and realised that the Website Design Manager always felt more comfortable when more people were involved in decisions.
+The VP of Marketing then asked her who else might be able to contribute to this decision and invited them all to a meeting to discuss the changes.
 After the group made the decisions, the Website Design Manager implemented them almost immediately.

-Equipping your employees and leaders, in all functions, with Versatility skills enables them to address complex challenges, reduce tension and conflict, and build more collaborative relationships throughout the organization.
+Equipping your employees and leaders, in all functions, with Versatility skills enables them to address complex challenges, reduce tension and conflict, and build more collaborative relationships throughout the organisation.
 Without communication obstacles, individuals, teams, and work groups can soar as they are free to focus on the work at hand.
-Join the ranks of the global air fleet maintenance team and boost your productivity to new altitudes.
+Join the ranks of the global air fleet maintenance team mentioned earlier who did just that and boost your productivity to new altitudes.

 1 Akbar, Hammad, and Shah Faisal Khan, "Tapping Diverse Experiences," International Journal of Knowledge Management, 12, no. 3, (July 2016).